HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Exceptions (Kotlin).md

 	at ExceptionsKt.main(exceptions.kt)
 ```

-> Kotlin has its own exception thrown when it encounters division by zero (ArithmeticException) but we'll create our own for the sake of learning.
+> Kotlin has its own exception thrown when it encounters division by zero (`ArithmeticException`) but we'll create our own for the sake of learning.

 Problematic functions and methods like `quotientUnsafe` don't always return a float.
 The problem for this `quotientUnsafe` function is that there is a possibility you'll end up dividing with zero.
 This introduces the concept of exceptions.
 Where the quotient function works **except** when the denominator is zero.

 To implement this kind of behavior.
 You can create an if-else check (or any control statement) to make sure the denominator is not zero.
 If you do encounter a zero denominator you **`throw`** an error.
 Here you are throwing a user defined error object called `DivisionByZeroError`.
-This user defined error must be defined to be a specialization of the built in class `Exception`.
+This user defined exception must be defined to be a specialization of the built in class `Exception`.

 ```kotlin
 class DivisionByZeroError(message: String) : Exception(message)